-The Mobilization of the Masses for the Exploitation of the Internal Reserves rison with 1956, total industrial production increased 26 per cent.
+The Mobilization of the Masses for the Exploitation of the Internal Reserves 1957 marked a great advance not only in collectivization, but in the entire people's economy.
+In comparison with 1956, total industrial production increased 26 per cent.
 The plan was overfulfilled on a big scale in all the main branches of industry.
 Agricultural production rose 15 per cent.